-The remedy and site information provided in this report informs stakeholders in Superfund communities about the program's remedy decisions, and helps federal, state, and tribal remediation professionals select future remedies.
+The remedy and site information provided in this report informs stakeholders in Superfund communities about the program's remedy decisions and helps federal, state, and tribal remediation professionals select future remedies.
 Analyzing the trends in remedy decisions provides an indication of the future demand for remedial technologies, which helps technology developers and consulting and engineering firms evaluate cleanup markets.
 The trends also indicate program needs for expanded technical information and support related to specific technologies or site cleanup challenges.

 Selected remedial actions for Superfund sites, including National Priorities List (NPL) and Superfund Alternative (SA) approach sites, are recorded in a decision document, such as a Record of Decision (ROD), ROD Amendment, or Explanation of Significant Differences (ESD).
-The SRR 17th Edition builds upon the SRR 16th Edition (data through fiscal year [FY] 2017) and adds remedy and contaminant information from decision documents issued during FYs 2018, 2019, and 2020.
-EPA used decision document data from the Superfund Enterprise Management System as of July 2022 to compile information about remedy selection for all years (FYs 1981 to 2020) with a focus on the most recent three years (FYs 2018, 2019, and 2020).
-The data used include remedies selected in decision documents (RODs, ROD amendments, and select ESDs).
-Only ESDs with additions or changes to remedy components are included in the remedy analyses.
-ESDs with a contaminant of concern (COC) addition or change, whether or not they added or changed a remedy component, are included in the COC analysis.
+The SRR 18th Edition builds upon the SRR 17th Edition (data through fiscal year [FY] 2020) and adds remedy and contaminant information from decision documents issued during FYs 2021, 2022, and 2023.
+EPA used decision document data from the Superfund Enterprise Management System as of March 2024 to compile information about remedy selection for all years (FYs 1981 to 2023) with a focus on the most recent three years (FYs 2021, 2022, and 2023).2 The data used include remedies selected in decision documents (RODs, ROD Amendments, and select ESDs).
+Only ESDs with an addition or change to a remedy component or a contaminant of concern (COC) were included in the remedy and COC analyses, respectively.
+Note that this report includes only remedial actions and does not include removal actions.
+Activities conducted as part of a removal action are only captured by the remedial program if the action becomes part of the selected remedy included in a decision document (ROD, ROD Amendment, or ESD).
+For example, if a pump and treat (P&T) system is installed as part of a removal action and then identified as part of the subsequent remedial action, it would be considered a remedial action and included in this report.